contentnetwork/blogcoin-blockchain-explorer/README.md

  - showing encrypted payments ID,
  - showing ring signatures,
  - showing transaction extra field,
- - showing public components of BitToro addresses,
+ - showing public components of BlogCoin addresses,
- - decoding which outputs and mixins belong to the given BitToro address and viewkey,
+ - decoding which outputs and mixins belong to the given BlogCoin address and viewkey,
- - can prove that you send BitToro to someone,
+ - can prove that you send BlogCoin to someone,
  - detailed information about mixins, such as, mixins' age, timescale, mixin of mixins,
  - showing number of amount output indices,
- - support BitToro testnet, stagenet network,
+ - support BlogCoin testnet, stagenet network,
  - tx checker and pusher for online pushing of transactions,
  - estimate possible spendings based on address and viewkey,
  - can provide total amount of all miner fees,